MKoreo/NeverForgetHydra/README.md

 ## What is this
 A tool made to keep track of what to fill in on **Hydra** (Citrix App) at the end of the week.
+A timer makes the tool popup and requires you to fill in what you've done.
+At the end of the week, the user can view how much time he/she has spent on which project.
 Free to use for anyone, although this repository lays its focus on offering the best functionality for Barco NV employees.

 ## Updates